WerWolv/ImHex/INSTALL.md

 ## Official Releases

-The easiest way to install ImHex is to download the latest release from the [GitHub releases page](github.com/WerWolv/ImHex/releases/latest).
+The easiest way to install ImHex is to download the latest release from the [GitHub Releases page](https://github.com/WerWolv/ImHex/releases/latest).

 There's also a NoGPU version available for users who don't have a GPU or want to run ImHex in a VM without GPU passthrough.

-## Nighly Builds
+## Nightly Builds

 The GitHub Actions CI builds a new release package on every commit made to repository.
 These builds are available on the [GitHub Actions page](https://github.com/WerWolv/ImHex/actions?query=workflow%3A%22Build%22).
 These builds are not guaranteed to be stable and may contain bugs, however they also contain new features that are not yet available in the official releases.